ONSdigital/dp-mongodb/README.md

 ### Configuration

-Configuration of the health check takes place via arguments passed to the `.Create()` function
+Configuration of the health check takes place via arguments passed to the `NewClient() or NewClientWithCollections()` functions

 ### Contributing